uralys/taverne/readme.md

 You should use one store for each feature.
 (🔍 here the `itemsStore` to deal with the `Items`)

-`Hookstores` will create the actual stores from this:
+`Hookstores` will create the actual store for each of them to:

-- handle an immutable state with [Immer](https://immerjs.github.io/immer/docs/introduction)
+- handle an immutable state with [Immer](https://immerjs.github.io/immer/docs/introduction),
-- listen to actions to trigger the appropriate `reactions`
+- listen to actions to trigger the appropriate `reactions`,
-- emit updates to the containers;
+- emit updates to the containers when there are changes only.

 ![computeAction](https://user-images.githubusercontent.com/910636/103582817-e2d13600-4ede-11eb-8fbf-f0eb2a7cd3e7.png)